-- Co-chairs: Chair, Department of Teacher Education and Human Performance & elected representative from a secondary or K-12 Teacher Education program - The Director of Advisement and Field Placement - One representative from each academic department/division offering a methods course or requiring school-related clinical practice. - Graduate program directors and/or their representatives are invited to attend at least one meeting each semester to discuss graduate program policies.
+- Co-chairs: Chair, Department of Teacher Education and Kinesiology & elected representative from a secondary or K-12 Teacher Education program - The Director of Advisement and Field Placement - One representative from each academic department/division offering a methods course or requiring school-related clinical practice. - One representative from a graduate program within the TEU.
+In addition, all graduate program directors and/or their representatives are invited to attend at least one meeting each semester to discuss graduate program policies.